Cam Talbot: Minnesota Wild

 On October 9, 2020, the opening day of free agency, Talbot left the Flames and agreed to a three-year deal worth $11 million to become the starting goaltender for the Minnesota Wild.
 He recorded a 19–8–5 record during the regular season in his first campaign with the Wild, leading them to a playoff spot.
 However, the Wild were eliminated in the first round of the 2021 playoffs by the Vegas Golden Knights.
 Talbot and young backup Kaapo Kähkönen played most of the 2021–22 season as the goalie tandem in Minnesota.
 However, the Wild traded out Kähkönen and acquired goaltender Marc-André Fleury at the trade deadline to improve their depth in goal.
 The Wild played Fleury through most of the first round playoff loss to the St. Louis Blues.
-Fleury, a pending free agent, re-signed with Minnesota in the off-season which allowed Wild general manager Bill Guerin to make Talbot available for trade despite stating that he intended to keep Talbot.
+Fleury, a pending free agent, re-signed with Minnesota in the offseason, allowing Wild general manager Bill Guerin to make Talbot available for trade despite stating that he intended to keep Talbot.

 Ottawa Senators

 On July 12, 2022, with a year remaining on his contract, Talbot was traded by the Wild to the Ottawa Senators in exchange for Filip Gustavsson.
+On December 12, 2022, Talbot got his first shutout with his new team, making 32 saves in a 3–0 win over the Anaheim Ducks.
+On December 27, 2022 Talbot stopped 49 of 51 shots in a 3–2 shootout win over the Boston Bruins, setting the Senators team record for saves recorded in a win.
+However, Talbot suffered a sequence of injuries including a broken rib and a lower-body injury that kept him out of the lineup for three weeks.
+Despite plans by both Talbot and the Ottawa Senators for him to remain in Ottawa, a difference in contract length led Ottawa's general manager Pierre Dorion to announce in April 2023 that Talbot would not return with the team.

+Los Angeles Kings

+At the opening of free agency on July 1, 2023, Talbot signed an incentive-laden, one-year, $2 million contract with the Los Angeles Kings.
+During the 2023–24 season, Talbot appeared in 54 games, posting a 27–20–6 record with a 2.50 GAA, a .913 save percentage, and three shutouts.

+Detroit Red Wings

+On July 1, 2024, Talbot signed as a free agent to a two-year, $5 million contract with the Detroit Red Wings.